Rachel-Oei/Effector-Structure-Prediction/README.md

 6. We want to also use TMAlign to compare the results.
 We downloaded the cif files, but we now need to extract only the right chains.

+We currently only used the clean_pdb files with AF3, but we want to use .cif files.
+We just need to extract the right info.